vchen19/baltimore-food-insecurity/README.md

 ![alt text](https://github.com/vchen19/baltimore-food-insecurity/blob/main/Visualizations/food_and_transportation_map.png)

 Street food vendors have a mobile set up and therefore could be a solution to the food desert problem.
 We explored the items sold by the street food vendors.
+The python notebook for this data visualization can be found [here](https://github.com/vchen19/baltimore-food-insecurity/blob/main/2021_05_4_food_desert_analysis.ipynb).

 ![alt text](https://github.com/vchen19/baltimore-food-insecurity/blob/main/Visualizations/StreetFoodVendorsBaltimore.png)